 1. What are small business grants?

-2. Do small business grants need to be repaid?
+2. Are small business grants taxable?

-3. Who can apply for small business grants?
+3. Can startups apply for government grants?

-5. Where can I find small business grants in 2026?
+8. Where can I find small business grants in 2026?